-Selecting the right piece of furniture for your home decor style involves more than making a choice based solely on an item’s purpose, appearance or comfort.
-The tables, chairs, beds, sofas, and lighting that we choose to bring into our home reveals something about our identity, and who we are as individuals.
+Selecting the right piece of furniture for your home decor style involves more than making a choice based solely on an item’s purpose, appearance, or comfort.
+The nest of tables, chairs, beds, sofas, and lighting that we choose to bring into our home reveals something about our identity, and who we are as individuals.
 This is because our choice of furniture ultimately reflects our individual tastes as much as it reflects the prevailing trends of the times.
 This is one reason why some retro designs and items of decor remain so popular decades after they are introduced.

 Despite Changes in Design, High Quality is the One Thing that Never Goes Out of Style